Measure Flow Effectiveness with Goals - Setup and Examples

 2. How to add or define a goal?

-3. What happens when a customer hits the campaign goal?
+3. What happens when a customer hits the flow goal?

 4. Goal: Convert trials to paying customers